rebeccabilbro/rebeccabilbro.github.io/_posts/2018-09-15-what-are-protocol-buffers.md

 ```

-Finally, we'll add a message type to our `.proto` that defines an `AddressBook` as simply a collection of `Person`
+Finally, we'll add a message type to our `.proto` that defines an `AddressBook` as simply a collection of `Persons`

 ```
 message AddressBook {